-The Framework identifies how the Wellington-Horowhenua region could accommodate a future population of 760,000 and an additional 100,000 jobs in the next 30 years.
+The Framework identifies how the Wellington-Horowhenua region could accommodate a future population of 780,000 and an additional 100,000 jobs in the next 30 years.
 This would represent an additional 200,000 people living in the region.

 The scenario of 200,000 people has been developed to understand what would be required to accommodate this level of growth, and consider potential infrastructure needs beyond the 30-year growth scenario.

-Population projections for the region suggest new homes may be needed for 91,000 to 151,000 additional people, over 30 years.
+Earlier population projections for the region suggested new homes may be needed for up to 151,000 additional people, over 30 years.
+More recent projections suggest there may be an additional 250,000 people in the region in 30 years time.

-To put this potential growth in a regional context, 151,000 is more additional people than currently reside in the Hutt Valley and 200,000 is slightly less than the current population of Wellington City.
-While there is no certainty about when, how or at what rate the region's population might reach this size, the Framework has been developed based on this scenario to give a good understanding of what would be required to support this level of growth.
+To put this scenario in a regional context, 200,000 is slightly less than the current population of Wellington City.

+While there is no certainty about when, how or at what rate the region's population might reach an additional 200,000 people, the Framework has been developed based on this scenario to give a good understanding of what would be required to support this level of growth.
+This may occur in 30 years as planned but may also occur earlier or later.
 It is important to note that this is not a policy target.

-The proposed changes to urban form for the region are a mix of development in both Urban Renewal Areas (brownfield) and Future Urban Areas (greenfield)2.
+The proposed changes to urban form for the region are a mix of development in both Urban Renewal Areas (brownfield) and Future Urban Areas (greenfield).
 Both are expected to have higher density development than we see at present, throughout the region, and include improved access to bus and rail services, which are expected to increase in frequency, capacity and reach over time.